 A minor consisting of a minimum of 18 semester credits is required except as noted.
-A minor is not required for a BA degree in Humanities and in the 49-credit program in Art.
+A minor is not required for a BA degree in Humanities and the 49-credit program in Art.
+Students seeking secondary or all-level teaching certification must complete a minimum of 24 credits in each of two teaching fields, one of which will serve as the minor.
+Faculty in the Division of Education should be consulted for specific course and testing requirements for certification.